bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 - Which Channel do you wish to run requests in the context of?
 - Are you running requests from a server or a front-end application/browser?

-- If you are running requests from a frontend application, do you need to show customer-specific information or only anonymous information?
+- If you are running requests from a front-end application, do you need to show customer-specific information or only anonymous information?

 - If you are running requests from a server, do you need the ability to impersonate customers?

 As a best practice, you should create tokens that expire and rotate them regularly before their expiry.
 However, you are also permitted to create long-lived tokens.